Saltbush Melde (Artiplex spp.)

 Saltbush Melde (Atriplex spp.) is a group of salt-tolerant plants found in arid and coastal regions.
 These hardy shrubs are used as fodder for livestock, edible greens, and soil stabilizers.
 While they are nutrient-rich, some individuals may experience sensitivities or intolerances to Saltbush Melde due to its oxalate content, pollen, or mineral accumulation.

-🤔 Why Do I Have an Intolerance to Saltbush Melde?
+🤔 Why Do I Have a Sensitivity to Saltbush Melde?

 Reactions to Saltbush Melde may stem from natural compounds, environmental exposure, or cross-reactivity.